Ume0344/CRUD-API/README.md

-# CRUD-API
+# CRUD-API Project
-CRUD API in Golang using GIN Web FrameWork
+A basic CRUD API project to learn Golang.